TeeAaTeeUu/JSONway/docs/get.md

 ## `[**]` - Deep search

-Allows to find properties and values regardless where those are in the JSON, without knowing the exact path.
+Allows to find properties and values regardless where those are in the JSON, without needing to know the exact path.
 Either `**` or `[**]` syntax can be used.
 If the path until the search exists, at least an empty array is returned.
 Deep search comes with the performance cost of needing to traverse the JSON for each of its paths and values.
 Traversal search is done as Breadth First Search.

 ```js
 **.cc